LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/dynamic_1.rst

    dynamic((Module:Name//Arity, ...))
    dynamic([Module:Name//Arity, ...])

-Declares dynamic predicates and dynamic grammar rule non-terminals.
+Declares :term:`dynamic <dynamic predicate>` predicates and dynamic grammar rule non-terminals.
 Note that an object can be static and have both static and dynamic predicates/non-terminals.
 When the dynamic predicates are local to an object, declaring them also as :ref:`private predicates <directives_private_1>` allows the Logtalk compiler to generate optimized code for asserting and retracting predicate clauses.
 Categories can also contain dynamic predicate directives but cannot contain clauses for dynamic predicates.